Skip to content

 # If you use VSCode, you can also run: code $PROFILE

-# ============= ZenMux + Claude Code Configuration =============
+# ============= ZenMux + Claude Code configuration =============

 # Connect Claude Code to ZenMux instead of Anthropic's official service

-# Core settings: ZenMux endpoint and authentication
+# Core configuration: ZenMux service endpoint and authentication

 $env:ANTHROPIC_BASE_URL = "https://zenmux.ai/api/anthropic" # ZenMux Anthropic-compatible endpoint